Azure/Avere/README.md

 # Cloud Bursting

-Avere Virtual FXT (vFXT) Edge filers act as network-attached storage (NAS) on Azure compute cloud, freeing your data to remain on-premises, while giving you complete functionality.
-The Avere vFXT works to:

-  * Connect your on-premises storage to Azure's services
-  * Support for NFS, SMB and multi-protocol workloads
+Avere Virtual FXT (vFXT) Edge filers allow you to run compute workflows in Azure Compute without having to worry about moving your NAS.
+The vFXT accomplishes this by performing read-ahead caching, which aids in hiding latency when trying to use cloud computing against on-premises storage.
+The benefits of using this technology include:

+  * Leverage your current on-premsises NAS environment alongside Azure Compute
   * Allows you to offset peaks in compute demand with Azure's pay-as-you-go services without moving large data sets from existing storage
   * Hides latency to cloud compute resources with cloud caching
   * Provides easy scaling from 3 to 24 nodes to meet growing demands in shorter periods of time